Maengdok/matrix-kr/README.md

 # Transfert

 Code from The Coding Train.
-Modified to show Hangûl which is the Korean alphabet.
+Modified to display Hangûl which is the Korean alphabet.